MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-source-management.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-In the **Data** page of the Power Platform admin center (https://admin.powerplatform.microsoft.com), you can view and manage Power BI cloud and on-premises data sources.
+In the **Data** page of the Power Platform admin center (https://admin.powerplatform.microsoft.com), you can view and manage Power BI cloud and on-premises data sources and gateway clusters.
 The on-premises data sources on this page include all on-premises data source definitions for gateways you administer.
 The cloud data sources on this page are cloud connections in your published Power BI reports.

+This article describes managing data sources.
+For information on managing gateway clusters, see [Preview: On-premises data gateway management](onpremises-data-gateway-management.md).

 > [!NOTE]
 > Data sources tab will not be available when **Tenant Administration** is turned on.​